 Yu Jindong, Zhang Jing, Cao Shiqiang, etc. A review of the treatment of idiopathic facial nerve palsy with traditional Chinese medicine in the past ten years.
 "Journal of Integrated Traditional Chinese and Western Medicine Cardio-Cerebrovascular Diseases", 2008

 Wang Min, Wang Shu.
-Treatment of 50 cases of peripheral facial nerve palsy with "Jingjin Needling Method" and observation
+Treatment of 50 cases of peripheral facial nerve palsy with the "Jingjin Needling Method" and observation

 of facial microcirculation blood flow.
 "Shanghai Journal of Acupuncture and Moxibustion", 2005